Electrical Engineering (Micro-grid) Specialist

 An Electrical Engineering (Micro-grid) Specialist, with at least a degree in electrical engineering and at least 10 years of professional experience related to electrical generation, distribution, monitoring, measurement, and control systems, is needed to collaborate with the Energy Efficiency Laboratory staff.
 He/she will participate and advise in the selection and specification of equipment necessary to design the micro-grid, work with the team to address the issue of sensorization of the micro-grid, and collaborate in the design of production and consumption performance monitoring and evaluation strategies for the micro-grid.
 The PCRV will also facilitate learning opportunities for the project team members and other interested stakeholders according to the needs identified in relation to the topics relevant to the project.
 The goal of this assignment is to build the capacity of CIATEQ A.C. to use renewables energies and measure energy production and consumption.

 Please note these are approximate departure dates and might change.
-Final invitation decisions will be made by end of May.
+Final invitation decisions will be made by early June.

 Volunteer safety is of paramount importance, and the protections of U.S. citizenship promote volunteer safety.
 Under Mexican law, anyone born in Mexico who became a U.S. citizen after 1998 or anyone holding dual U.S. and Mexican citizenship is considered a citizen of Mexico, and not of the United States.
 If such an individual faced a legal, safety or other emergency situation in Mexico, the Peace Corps' ability to intervene could be limited.
 Therefore, the PC will not place in Mexico individuals who are either dual citizens of Mexico and the U.S. or who were born in Mexico and became U.S. citizens after 1998.
 If you fit either of these categories, we encourage you to look at other opportunities with PC Response.